yehia67/documentation/wallets/0.1/trinity/how-to-guides/create-an-account.md

 5. Select an option to [back up your seed](../how-to-guides/back-up-seed.md) and enter a login password.
 You will need this password every time you log into Trinity.

 :::success:
-Now you have a Trinity account, you can use it to send and receive transactions and even buy IOTA tokens.
+Now you have a Trinity account, you can use it to send and receive transactions, keep a record of all your seed's balance, and see your past transactions.
 :::

 ## Next steps